 When is enough truly enough?

 It had been a year since I got my new car.
 My roommate and I went shopping to get some essentials.
 I was driving.
 It was back in 2004 when I was living in South Florida.
-She wanted some school supplies, so we decided to go to Target; it was right across the street from the parking lot we were in.
+She wanted some school supplies, so we decided to go to Target, which was right across the street from the parking lot we were in.

 A six-lane ‘street’ that did not have any traffic light or a stop sign to make way for crossing traffic.
 I managed to cross halfway and waited; around the same time, an 18-wheeler switched to its left lane, waiting to turn into the parking lot we drove out of.
 It completely blocked my view of the oncoming traffic.
 I decided to wait until the truck turned, but the person in the car behind me started honking at me to cross.

 For a split second, his persistent honking made me wonder if he could see the oncoming traffic better and if he was signaling me to cross.
 I started driving.
 When I turned my head to look at the oncoming traffic, my roommate and I screamed.
-An SUV was coming straight at us.
-It was just a couple of feet away from my car!
+An SUV was coming straight at us—just a few feet from my car!

 My first question was, if it is so common, why is there no traffic light at this junction?
 How many more accidents have to happen before a traffic light is installed?
 The cop just shrugged helplessly and said he didn’t have an answer for me.